Bioresonance Therapy: A Scientific Anomaly or Magnetic Magic?

 The premise of this therapy is based on the fact that electromagnetic currents emitted by diseased cells are noticeably unique when compared to healthy cells.

-An energy wavelength machine, known as a Bicom device, determines the unhealthy wavelengths that are emanating from your body and emits a counter-balancing frequency to restore an individual’s energetic equilibrium.
+An energy wavelength machine, can determine the unhealthy wavelengths that are emanating from your body and emit a counter-balancing frequency to restore an individual’s energetic equilibrium.

 Benefits of Bioresonance Therapy